ansgohar/Blockchain-HyperledgerFabric-Course/fabric-samples/chaincode/SimpleChaincode/README.md

 # Integration Section

-1- Starting The Updated SimpleChaincode Application as above 2- Change dir to ( client ) folder and execute below commands
+1- Starting The Updated SimpleChaincode Application as above.

+2- Change dir to ( client ) folder and execute below commands
 ```
 cd client